kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 33: April 3, 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+I worked on section 6.
+I'm still working on the image upload thingy cuz it's harder than I thought.

+**Thoughts**: Image upload is not as fun as it sounds.
+TGIF lol.
+I'm just kidding but at the same time I am not.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/93cddf27ddbfada417aff7dd933c5ebba3cb2ef6)

+---

 ### Day 32: April 2, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 I worked on section 6.
 I worked on the image upload functionality, now I need to style the image preview and continue learning about the file validator and whatnot.